EpicEric/sandhole/README.md

 ## Status

-This is still in early development.
+Sandhole is in early stages, but is actively developed.
 Contributions are welcome, but try it in production at your own risk.

 ## Alternatives